-This episode of the Love Food Podcast is brought to you by Jennifer McGurk’s Pursuing Private Practice programs.
+This episode of The Love Food Podcast is brought to you by Ovofolic–a new way trusted way to get Inositol to help with PCOS.

 Thank you for you supporting the Love Food Podcast!